quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-1.md

 The following is a summary of the arguments passed in the above command:

-* `deploy create`: creates a new deployment and allows you to specify a Docker task definition
+* `deploy create`: creates a new deployment and allows you to specify an ECS task definition
-* `Guestbook.Dockerrun.aws.json`: the file name of the Docker task definition (use the full path of the file if it is not in your current working directory)
+* `Guestbook.Dockerrun.aws.json`: the file name of the ECS task definition (use the full path of the file if it is not in your current working directory)
 * `guestbook-dpl`: a name for the deploy, which you will use later when you create the service

 !!!
 Note